Adrawal/Employee/README.md

 # Employee project
-this repository contains java code base for Employee API this project was generated using spring boot initiliazer language as JAVA project as Maven Project Spring boot version 2.1.4.
+this repository contains java code base for Employee API this project was generated using spring boot initiliazer language as JAVA project as Maven Project Spring boot version 2.1.4 Database as MONGODB ATLAS CLOUD Server.

 System Requirement:-
-JAvA JDK/JRE 1.8 or higher, IDE (Spring tool suite or any other preference), Postman tool
+JAvA JDK/JRE 1.8 or higher, IDE (Spring tool suite or any other preference), Postman tool, Browser.

 version :-
 employee-0.0.1